 We believe the magazine’s decision to ditch plastic is a great example of the power of consumers and retailers to hold brands accountable for their environmental impact.
 It’s a sign that our planet is changing.

 Could your brand be doing more to care for our planet?
 We’d love to hear from you!
-Our door is always open for a free, informative chat, to help you figure out how to make a difference.
+With our expertise in creating educational content that sparks a love of learning in families, we’re here for a free, informative chat to help you make a difference in ways that engage and inspire all ages.